Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 However, these estimates are misleading.
 If we were to estimate the expected impact of environmental effects on the black-white gap or the deaf-haring gap, we must examine the between-family (shared environmental) effects, not the entire environmental effects.
 Jensen (1976) estimated the within- and between-family variation to be 44% and 37%, the remaining belonged to group differences and measurement errors.
 Such estimations are consistent with other reports (Jensen, 1970; Willerman, 1979).
 But Jensen (1973) preferred to assume that half of the environmental variation has its source between the families.
 In this case, 1/(SQRT(0.4)/2)=3.16.
 That means the blacks will be at the 0.08th percentile of white environments.
 Given the available data, Jensen (1973, p.
 169) suspected that such large environmental black-white gap is unlikely and concluded that the black-white IQ gap must have a genetic component.
 More recent estimates from the CNLSY79 on incomes show that blacks are located at the 16th percentile of white income distribution (explaining only 2 points in the black-white PPVT-R gap) but that an environmental composite variable based on every measures available would place them at the 9th percentile of white environments (Jencks & Phillips, 1998, pp. 115, 132).
 This is far too much to approach the 0.08th percentile.
 This prediction can be applied to deaf-hearing comparisons, but there is no data on environmental distribution.
 But we can imagine that the deaf-hearing gap in between-family environmental effect regarding nonverbal IQ gap, 0.16/(SQRT(0.4)/2)=0.50 SD, does not exceed the black-white environmental difference, which is suspected to be lower than deaf-hearing difference.

 Cultural theories seem to have reached a dead end.
-In definitive, what Braden seems to believe, and correctly, I would say, is that if environments account for some portion of the black-white IQ gap, the biological-environmental explanation appears to be far more promising road.
+Ultimately, what Braden seems to believe, and correctly, I would say, is that if environments account for some portion of the black-white IQ gap, the biological-environmental explanation appears to be far more promising road.